pankajtandon/StickyStone/README.md

 A reference implementation for how to build an application that uses the best-practices that are encouraged by the use of Sping-boot

+  - This is still WIP...

 Features
 ---

 All interactions require a REST client.
 There is no UI with this distribution.
-For a good UI that consumes Restful API, see PointyPatient.
+For a good UI that consumes Restful API, see [PointyPatient](https://github.com/pankajtandon/PointyPatient).

-This app showcases the following features ([related blog post](Sticky Stone "Sticky Stone")):
+This app showcases the following features [related blog post](http://www.technochord.com): (Remember... still WIP)

 - Showcases use of Spring-Boot
 - Self-registration